 Jobs biography was released 19 days after his death.

-In 2009 Jobs started to open up about his life and take part in interviews with journalists.
+In 2009 Steve Jobs began to open up about his life and take part in interviews with journalists.

 Jobs allowed Walter Isaacson to write his only biography.